skeeto/.emacs.d/README.md

 `ant-bind*` is part of `java-mode-plus`.

+### Whitespace

+There's a customized hook for `whitespace-cleanup` in `before-save-hook`.
+It will remove all trailing whitespace, and, because I'm so picky, also convert all tabs to spaces just before saving a buffer.
+To disable this on a per-file basis -- for example, to precisely edit a sloppily-spaced file -- set the buffer-local variable `do-whitespace-cleanup` to `nil`.

 ### Ido Mode

 Something experienced Emacs users may notice at first is that I make